Voron7891/requestly-web/README.md

 # Purpose

-We are maintaining this site since some of Requestly users are still using v4.1.4 and due to their use cases they have disabled further updates.
-They have requested me to maintain web.requestly.in for sometime until they get the updates.
+This repo is no longer maintained.
+If you are using an older version of Requestly and would like us to maintain this, please drop us an email at contact@requestly.in.